 A Mrs Carter was housemaid here in the late '30s.
 She was a widow who had formerly worked at Nun's Cross Farm with her husband until his death in 1934.
 She then moved to the cottage at the entrance of Prince Hall and she stayed on during the war years.
 The house was used by troops who manned a nearby searchlight battery.
 The sergeant in charge married the widowed Mrs.Carter and after the war he became the gardener, living in the cottage until 1984 when, after his wife's death he moved away to live with his daughter.

 In 1945 Lord and Lady Astor bought Prince Hall as a summer residence, using the present sitting room as a billiard room.
 The following year they handed the house over to a Plymouth charity for deprived children, and it remained under their control until 1956.

 Then in 1956 the house was bought by Dr. Bentley, a lady prison doctor who lived with her gardener in two rooms for over twenty years, the majority of the house falling into severe disrepair around them.
 In the late 1970s, Dr Bentley fell ill and sold the property to a Torbay accountant.
 His plans to develop the house as a hotel were thwarted by domestic problems and he sold the house to Mr and Mrs Harrison in 1984 who commenced renovation and refurbishment, a huge undertaking.
 Prince Hall re-opened as a hotel in 1985.

-As you can see, the hotel has a colourful, varied and often turbulent history!
-Current owners, Fi & Chris Daly, hope that today's guests will totally relax in the magnificent natural setting, the only "turbulence" being encountered being that of decision-making regarding relaxation options or which delicacy to sample at dinner or breakfast!
+As you can see, the Country House has a colourful, varied and often turbulent history!
+Current owner, Chris Daly, hope that today's guests will totally relax in the magnificent natural setting, the only "turbulence" being encountered being that of decision-making regarding relaxation options or which delicacy to sample at dinner or breakfast!